open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 By the way, it was started by a guy named Victor Citroen who lives in Germany now.
 He agreed to make it open source in exchange for Public Invention funding it.
 Now, it's a Public Invention project, but he started it before he knew about Public Invention.
 His goal was to build a medical device that would save lives.
 That's my goal as well but both of us know that's  a decade long goal.
 The goal is to change the way medical devices are made worldwide and to develop them the open source software way.
 It's a very difficult social, political and economic problem.
 There's a little crack and we put a screwdriver in that crack.
 We're trying to pry it open.
 That's about all we've accomplished so far.
 {{< /expand >}}

-(FIXME)Robert Mies - (no question but relevant for the flow) You said at the Open Hardware summit that the success rate of all the projects is very low because most of them haven't made it to the market.
+>You said at the Open Hardware summit that the success rate of all the projects is very low because most of them haven't made it to the market.
 Therefore your list may not show a great success in terms of impact in reality.

-Robert Read
+{{< expand "Show answer">}}
 That's one of the valuable lessons of open source software.
 The world is littered with.
 At GitHub almost like nine out of 10 repositories, aren't used by anybody.
 You could say that's a failure.
 But I would say it's not a failure, it's a success because those are pieces of material that can be used by other people and are used by other people to build upon and to build other things.
 It's a strange situation.
 Thomas Edison said, you need perspiration and a giant pile of junk.
 The open source software and abandoned projects are a giant pile of junk but it's extremely valuable junk from which other stuff is built.
+{{< /expand >}}

 ## Participants

 >How did you end up working on that project?
 In fact, what motivated you as a person how did you decide for it or what made you start?

 {{< expand "Show answer">}}
 This is going to get a little weird.
 I'm going to tell you the honest truth.
 When I was a freshman in college, one of my friends gave me a book by Buckminster Fuller who is an American philosopher.
 He invented the geodesic dome.
 His argument was, technology isn't neutral.
 There's a difference between making nerve gas and neutron bombs that are only good for killing people and making things like shelter and vaccine which are mostly good for helping people.
 It's not entirely true because shelters can be used to house attack helicopters.
 Nothing is pure in this world.
 But his argument was technologists aren't relieved of moral responsibility because it's difficult to know the impact of your technology.